benevolent-games/slate/readme.md

 ### slate is my life journey to "solve frontend".
 i've iterated on this for many years, and it's always shifting and changing as i build real apps with it.
-it's accumulating features and any handy tools.
+features, handy tools, and state management patterns, are accumulating and being refined.

 ### you see, most devs misunderstand how to leverage web components..